 - List: Volunteer Organizations in the Manila Where You Can Join by Philippine Primer

 Today it is important to have your personal brand.
 But what is it anyway and why it is important?
 According to The Balance, personal branding is the process of developing a ‘mark’ that is created around your name or your career.
 This mark is used to show your skills and personality.
 It can aid you to get the right job, promotion or client.

 A common way to show your personal brand is through an online presence.
 You can use website builders like WordPress, Tumblr, Squarespace, Wix and Weebly or landing pages like about.me, carrd.co and persona.co.
-College career vlogger Thomas Frank provides a detailed step by step guide to building your own personal website on WordPress.
+School and career vlogger Thomas Frank provides a detailed step by step guide to building your own personal website on WordPress.

 6. Build good habits.

-This is also the perfect time for you to build those good habits that you failed to form when you were younger like exercising regularly, eating healthy and reading every day.
-List all the habits that you want to have.
+This is also the perfect time for you to build those good habits you failed to form when you were younger like exercising regularly, eating healthy and reading every day.
+List all the habits you want to have.
 Make sure to choose a few priorities first so you wouldn’t be overwhelmed with the changes and give up.
 Baby steps, dear!
 Track your progress.
 And yes, by the time you’re hired it will be easier for you to incorporate those newly-acquired habits in your everyday life.

 Take it from the most successful people in the world.
 Arianna Huffington sleeps for 8 hours every day.
 Bill Gates spends an hour reading a book every night.
 Richard Branson plays sports (tennis, biking, running and kite surfing).